 Anne Weyer earned her Associate Arts degree from Cottey College in Nevada, MO and her Bachelor’s in Arts Management from Buena Vista University in Storm Lake, IA.
 Prior to joining the South Dakota Symphony Orchestra, Anne served as the Facility Use Coordinator for the Rapid City Arts Council at the Dahl Arts Center and the Office Manager for the Black Hills Symphony Orchestra in Rapid City, SD.
 As Assistant Director of Development, Anne is responsible for donor engagement, grant management and events.

 (605) 335-7933 ext.
 10

 Jake Windish earned his bachelor’s degree in Advertising and Communication Studies & Theatre from South Dakota State University in Brookings, South Dakota, as well as gaining experience in Graphic Design, Media Production, and Dance.
 Jake was a member of Prairie Repertory Theatre for five seasons, performing in plays and musicals, and working on the technical and publicity side of the arts.
 In 2012, he worked at Daktronics, Inc. in several roles, producing training content for their employees as well as producing marketing materials for the company and its clients.
-As the Marketing Assistant of the SDSO, Jake handles media relationships, social media content, and ensuring the voice of the symphony is heard.
+As the Assistant Director of Marketing, Jake handles media relationships, creates social media and web content, and strategically works on promoting the organization.